-- > Do you feel afraid of your partner? - Has your partner ever hit you, hurt you, or threatened you? - > Has your partner ever forced you to have sex? - Does your partner keep you from your family or friends, or keep you from being in control of your own money?
+- > Do you feel afraid of your partner? - Has your partner ever hit you, hurt you, or threatened you? - Does your partner hurt you emotionally by saying negative things about you that lower your selfesteem? - > Has your partner ever forced you to have sex? - Does your partner keep you from your family or friends, or keep you from being in control of your own money?